Follow Us! Like Our Page!

 Special Rates

-• Provides Level 5 Training to Southern Agencies.
+• Provides Level 5 Training to southern Agencies.

-• Perform administrative duties such as preparing physical files and filing.
-Receive, review, and manage SFNNC CM Billings and ECF designated email.
+• Performs administrative duties such as preparing physical files and filing.

-• Respond to time sensitive request documents.
+• Responds to time sensitive request documents.

 • Works in collaboration with the Federal and Provincial regulating authorities regarding approvals.